daf-19

 summary: The Lambacher et al. 2016 study on TMEM107 and ciliary transition

-zone proteins showed DAF-19's role as a positive transcriptional
+zone proteins showed DAF-19's role as a positive transcriptional regulator

-transition zone components.
+zone components.

 action: ACCEPT